njfaria/SolPipLog/README.md

 # SolPipLog ![solpiplog](solpiplog.gif)

-**Logger for the PIP Inverter series ( USB version ) + BMV Battery Monitor**
+**Logger for the PIP Inverter series ( USB + RS232 version) + BMV Battery Monitor**

-- latest version 1.3.0 10/2016
+- latest version 1.4.1 11/2016
 - working on 32bit UBUNTU / MATE.
 - working on Raspberry Pi2 version
 - logs data from BMV battery monitor to [Emoncms](https://emoncms.org)
-- no Windows version yet
+- does not work on Windows.
 - sends data to [Emoncms](https://emoncms.org)

  Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data and is part of the [OpenEnergyMonitor project](http://openenergymonitor.org).